musajalis/lunar_eclipse_ml/README.md

 # lunar_prediction_ml
 CS 189: Introduction to Machine Learning, Final Project, UC Berkeley, December 2020

-A machine learning model for predicting lunar eclipses.
+A Python notebook demonstrating a machine learning model for predicting lunar eclipses.
 Additionally, a ML model for predicting the location of astronomical objects.